Trady Money

 0

-Homi Mistry Partner, Deloitte Haskins & Sells replies: As a resident senior citizen, you are eligible for a basic exemption of Rs three lakh plus a tax rebate below Section 87A on taxable earnings as much as Rs five lakh for the monetary 12 months 2019-20.
-Considering you qualify to be a resident for tax functions, you may not be liable to pay earnings tax as your taxable income from all assets which include interest on FDs is below Rs five lakh.
+I am 70, and my total income from all sources in an economic year is much less than Rs 5 lakh.
+I earn an interest of Rs 15,000 for 12 years from an NBFC FD.
+Do I need to pay profits tax on this interest?
+Homi Mistry, Partner, Deloitte Haskins & Sells replies: As a resident senior citizen, you are eligible for a basic exemption of Rs three lakh plus a tax rebate below Section 87A on taxable earnings as much as Rs five lakh for the monetary 12 months 2019-20.
+Considering you qualify to be a resident for tax functions, you may not be liable to pay earnings tax as your taxable income from all assets, which include interest on FDs, is below Rs five lakh.

 I purchased a DDA flat in August 2016 for Rs 21 lakh.
-I took a home mortgage of Rs 17.7 lakh and availed tax breaks among Sept 2016 and March 2019.
-In April 2019, I pay as you go the loan.
-I sold this flat from someone who offered it from DDA for Rs 12 lakh in 2012.
-If I promote my flat these days for Rs 21 lakh, what’s going to be my tax burden?
+I took a home mortgage of Rs 17.7 lakh and availed tax breaks between Sept 2016 and March 2019.
+In April 2019, I paid as you go the loan.
+I sold this flattom someone who offered it from DDA for Rs 12 lakh in 2012.
+If I promote my flat these days for Rs 21 lakh, what will be my tax burden?
 How can I lessen my tax burden?

-Shubham Agrawal Senior Taxation Advisor, TaxFile.In replies: The flat will qualify as a long-time capital asset as you’ve got held it for more than two years.
-If you are promoting the asset at the acquisition fee even after 3 years, this transaction will bring about long-time capital loss as the acquisition rate may be listed to the fee inflation index.
-The home loan benefit claimed beneath Section 80C could be reversed in the 12 months of sale and introduced to your profits if the flat is bought earlier than 5 years of buy.
+Shubham Agrawal, Senior Taxation Advisor, TaxFile.In replies: The flat will qualify as a long-term capital asset as you’ve held it for more than two years.
+If you promote the asset at the acquisition fee even after 3 years, this transaction will bring about long-term capital loss as the acquisition rate may be linked to the fee inflation index.
+The home loan benefit claimed under Section 80C could be reversed in the 12 months of sale and added to your profits if the flat is bought earlier than 5 years after purchase.
 The cost to an authentic client is immaterial in this transaction.

-Since your transaction will result in a long-time capital loss if bought at the buy price, there will be no taxability.
-Hence, there is no want to study investment avenues.
-If you manipulate to promote the assets at a higher price and that effects in a capital advantage, you could invest the equal in avenues prescribed under Section 54 of the Income Tax Act.
+Since your transaction will result in a long-term capital loss if bought at the buy price, there will be no taxability.
+Hence, there is no need to study investment avenues.
+If you manipulate to promote the assets at a higher price and create a capital advantage, you could invest the equal in avenues prescribed under Section 54 of the Income Tax Act.

-Tax query: How is the hobby paid on borrowings taxed?
+Tax query: How is the hobby income paid on borrowings taxed?

 -Satish Shah

-You can claim a deduction of hobby fee on borrowings as in step with u.S.A.36(1)(iii) of I.T.
-Act 1961 even as computing business earnings provided you show that the borrowing is used for the motive of business.
-The hobby paid on borrowing which is used for making direct investments in IPO or purchase of indexed stocks on inventory trade will now not be allowed as a deduction in opposition to capital profits united states of america36(1)(iii) of I.T.
+You can claim a deduction of hobby fee on borrowings as in step with u.S.A.36(1)(iii) of the I.T.
+Act 1961, even as computing business earnings, provided you show that the borrowing is used to motive business.
+The hobby paid on borrowing, which is used for making direct investments in IPO or purchase of indexed stocks on inventory trade, will now not be allowed as a deduction in opposition to capital profits united section of america36(1)(iii) ofthe I.T.
 Act 1961.
-In computing capital gains the deduction of price of acquisition and expenditure incurred on a switch of property is allowed America forty eight of the I.T.
+In computing capital gains, the deduction of the price of acquisition and expenditure incurred on a switch of property is allowed in America forty-eight of the I.T.
 Act 1961.

 No Result